dalekjs/skaro/Readme.md

 * rethink `config` vs. `options` handling

-* allow suite/unit initialization callbacks to return a promise?
 * allow `[]` as array-item in unit declaration, flatten after initialization
 * allow sub-units (much like before/after) that can be registered as macros or something